fabianoo/ranged-redblack-tree/README.md

 ```

 ### Test structure
-There's an abstract class (`AbstractTesterHelper`) that can helps with the tests.
-Also, there's two implementations:
+There's an abstract class (`AbstractTesterHelper`) that can help with the tests.
+Also, there are two implementations:

  - `TestIntegerIntervals` that uses the `LocalTime` from `java.time` API.
  - `TestTimeIntervals` that uses `Integer`, so we can test with this kind of data.

 Each one of them will run assertions based on their respective file.
 If there's an error, it will throw an `AssertionException` with the details of the error, including the expected values and the actual ones.
 Otherwise, it will just log the success.

-**Note**: If you wish to run another test scenarios, just edit the files with the test cases and run the test suite: `./gradlew clean test`.
+**Note**: If you wish to run other test scenarios, just edit the files with the test cases and run the test suite: `./gradlew clean test`.